prabeesh/prabeesh.github.io/content/bonus/implementing-design-patterns-in-pyspark-data-pipelines.md

 ## Observer Pattern {#observer-pattern}

 The observer pattern sets up a one-to-many dependency: when a subject changes state, it notifies every registered observer.
-In a data pipeline, this is useful when one successful batch should trigger several follow-up actions — write to the warehouse, update a dashboard, emit a metric — without hard-wiring them into the pipeline.
+In a data pipeline, this is useful when one successful batch should trigger several follow-up actions, write to the warehouse, update a dashboard, emit a metric, without hard-wiring them into the pipeline.

 ```Python
 from abc import ABC, abstractmethod